Rutgers, The State University of New Jersey

 - How do you enforce student participation?

 - The survey is voluntary.
 The system notifies students by email of the availability of the survey, students who do not reply to the survey will receive repeated reminders until they respond or until the survey ends.
+For courses that are taught through Canvas or Blackboard, students will see a pop-up reminder each time they log in to those systems.
 Additional methods of enforcement cannot be implemented until the university community has an opportunity to discuss the implications and practicality, however instructors have a great deal of flexibility for encouraging student participation.

 - Why do students need to log in?
 Does this violate their anonymity?

-- My students cannot log in to the survey link that I sent them.
+- My students cannot log in to the survey.

 - If you sent the survey link to your students, please note that two problems frequently beak the link: